Reddit Strategy

 AI tools learn what to say about your brand from the internet — and Reddit is the single most overrepresented source in that learning process.

 Every thread in your niche is training data.
-Every upvoted comment is a citation waiting to happen.
-Every question answered with expertise is a signal that gets encoded and retrieved.
+Every thread that ranks in Google is a ChatGPT citation waiting to happen — entering its highest-citation retrieval channel at an 88.46% rate.
+Every question answered with genuine expertise is a signal that gets encoded, ranked, and retrieved across every AI system simultaneously.

 The brands that are winning AI visibility in 2026 aren’t the ones with the biggest ad budgets.
 They’re the ones that understood, early, that Reddit threads are permanent infrastructure — and built accordingly.